Web Analytics Made Easy - Statcounter

 About Us

-In our diocese there are nearly 200 Church of England primary and secondary schools educating 57,000 pupils every day.
-These schools are mostly funded by the local authorities with the diocese providing support with religious education and Christian ethos, as well as governance, the recruitment of headteachers, admissions and building projects.
-The team which supports these schools is also based at St John’s House, under the authority of the Diocesan Board of Education which is chaired by the Bishop of Middleton.
+Across the diocese, 192 Church of England primary and secondary schools educate over 58,000 pupils every day.
+These schools are mostly funded by local authorities, with the diocese providing support with religious education and Christian ethos, governance, the recruitment of head teachers, admissions, and building projects.
+The team which supports these schools is also based at St John’s House, as part of the Diocesan Board of Education.

-With annual expenditure of £14m and net assets of £124m – including parsonages valued at £87m, investment property at £5m and an equity portfolio of £15m – the DBF is responsible for paying clergy stipends and pensions, clergy housing, national church costs.
+The DBF is the charitable company which holds the diocese’s assets and manages its finances.
+The main source of income is the Parish Share – contributions from the parishes within the diocese.
+With annual expenditure of £18m and net assets of £129m – including parsonages valued at £90m, investment property at £3m and an equity portfolio of £22m – the DBF is responsible for paying clergy stipends and pensions and for clergy housing.
 The DBF acts as the employer of staff providing administrative and other support in the diocese.
+There are currently 175 stipendiary clergy, along with 100 employees.